We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Work through three checks in order: income, gains, special features.

-- Income: match each source to a page.
-Certain pages record interest, dividends or rental income.
+- Income: match each source to a supplementary page.
+Different pages record interest, dividends, rental income and other income types.

-- Gains: if assets were sold, include the relevant supplementary page for disposals.
+- Gains: if trust or estate assets were sold during the year, include the relevant supplementary page for capital gains and disposals.

-- Special features: overseas elements or named arrangements need their own pages.
+- Special features: overseas income, non-resident trusts or interest in possession arrangements may each need their own pages.

 When SA905 and other supplements are commonly required

 Always include every applicable page.
-Missing pages are a common reason for processing delays.
+Missing supplementary pages are one of the most common reasons for processing delays and HMRC queries.

 | Supplement | When to use it | What to check |